-After showing attendees a cartoon that helps clarify definitions of gender and sex, Dr. Tonia Poteat, a UNC School of Medicine professor, began an all-day conference on transgender health at UNC by diving into the numbers.
+After showing attendees a cartoon that helps clarify definitions of gender and sex, Tonia Poteat, a medical school professor, began an all-day conference on transgender health by diving into the numbers.

 The GenderBread Person is a drawing by artist and activist Sam Killerman used to explain the differences between sexuality, expression, gender and attraction.
-Illustration courtesy: Sam Killerman http://itspronouncedmetrosexual.com/about-the-blog/
+Credit: Sam Killerman

 About 1.4 million people in the United States are transgender, Poteat said.
 And yet doctors often do not know how to serve transgender patients, contributing to worse health outcomes.
 The problems range from the binary of medical documents which have patients check “male” or “female” to lack of insurance for transgender surgeries — showing cracks in a medical system still adapting to gender diversity.

-The conference, organized by Dr. Nina Jain of the UNC pediatric endocrinology department and the North Carolina AIDS Training and Education Center, was aimed at showing what UNC has to offer for transgender patients and spreading best practices to address some of the issues those patients face.
+The conference was aimed at spreading best practices to address some of the issues those patients face.

 Spreading this knowledge of how to care for transgender patients to doctors “is going to be really important” Poteat said, “and life-saving.”